Pediatric Radiology Research Group

 The group was founded in January 2015.

-Pediatric radiology is a wide and diverse branch of the specialty of Radiology, and includes diagnostic and interventional examinations of the whole body of children and adolescents, aged 0-18 years.
-Pediatric radiology is a multimodality specialty where ultrasonography, fluoroscopy, radiography, computed tomography (CT) and magnetic resonance imaging (MRI) as well as nuclear medicine techniques are used.
-Technical advances in ultrasonography, CT, and MRI is crucial in pediatric diagnostics especially in the cardiac- and oncology imaging.
+Pediatric radiology is a wide and diverse branch of the specialty of Radiology, and includes diagnostic and interventional procedures of the whole body in children and adolescents, aged 0-18 years.
+Paediatric radiology is a multimodality specialty where ultrasonography, fluoroscopy, radiography, computed tomography (CT) and magnetic resonance imaging (MRI) as well as nuclear medicine techniques are used.
+Technical advances in ultrasonography, CT, and MRI are crucial in pediatric diagnostics especially in the cardiac- and oncology imaging.
 Children constitute a vast and important part of the patients at Oslo University Hospital.

 Aims

-High quality paediatric radiology practice must be based on knowledge gained from research.
-There are many diseases specific for the paediatric age group.
+High quality clinical practice in paediatric radiology must be based on knowledge gained from research.
+The majority of diseases affecting children are specific for the paediatric age group.
 Further, children have specific age-related anatomy and physiological as well as pathophysiological processes may be different as compared to adults.
-Therefore, knowledge from research performed on an adult population may not automatically be transferred to the paediatric population.
+Therefore, knowledge from research performed on an adult population cannot automatically be transferred to children.

 Current projects